Find Grad Schools

 5 Yearly Graduations

 Virginia Tech comes in at #18 on our list of the most popular colleges offering master's degrees in construction management.
 Each year, around 37,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,698 per year, while in-state graduate students, on average, pay $15,234 per year.
+The average in-state tuition for full-time undergraduates is $12,104 per year, while in-state graduate students, on average, pay $14,521 per year.
 During the most recent year for which we have data, 5 people received their master's degree in construction management from Virginia Tech.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.
-Data shows that Virginia Tech graduates that hold this degree go on to make a median salary of $92,827.
+Of these students, 33% were women and 22% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to construction management that offer master’s degrees.